Royal Aviation Museum of Western Canada: Archives and library

 The comprehensive aviation reference library housed at the museum is one of the largest in the country, with holdings of books, magazines, technical manuals, and drawings, as well as some 40,000 photographs, films, and audiotapes, many of which cannot be found anywhere else.

 One item in the archives is a rare, five-minute film of Amelia Earhart embarking on her solo trans-Atlantic flight from Harbour Grace, Newfoundland, on May 21, 1932.

 The library is open to the public on an appointment basis and photos, films, and audiotapes are loaned or copied on request.

 Recovery and restoration

 The museum has an active Restoration Department and has returned many damaged aircraft to full display condition.
 A team of volunteers completed a full-scale replica of a Canadian Vickers Vedette Mark V (CF-MAG) aircraft in May 2002.

 The museum has facilitated the recovery of several aircraft, including the "Ghost of Charron Lake" - a Fokker Standard Universal that has taken more than 30 years to locate.
-It will be displayed as it appeared at the bottom of the lake.
+It is displayed as it appeared at the bottom of the lake.